Emblem of the Kirghiz Soviet Socialist Republic: Third version

 In 1937, in connection with the preparation for the publication of the collection "The Constitution of the USSR and the Constitutions of the Union Republics", a special commission was created under the Presidium of the Supreme Council of the USSR, whose members were to check and clarify the inscriptions and their translation on the arms of the Union republics.
 According to the commission, the motto "Proletarians of all countries, unite!" in the arms of the Kirghiz, Turkmen, Tajik and Kazakh SSR was translated into the title languages inaccurately and literally read: "Workers of the whole world, unite!".
-The corrected version of the motto in Kyrgyz was: "BARDЬQ ӨLKӨLӨRDYN PROLETARLARЬ, BIRIKKILE!".
+The corrected version of the motto in Kyrgyz was: "ВARDЬQ ӨLKӨLӨRDYN PROLETARLARЬ, ВIRIKKILE!".

 Fourth version

 According to the Decree of the Presidium of the Supreme Council of the USSR of 11 July 1939 on the translation of the alphabets of a number of Union and autonomous republics from Latin into Russian, in 1940 the Kyrgyz language was switched from Latin script to Cyrillic script.
 This caused the inscription of the coat of arms changed.